Treehouse of Horror: Production

-Although gruesome for the most part, some segments, such as "Citizen Kang" in Treehouse of Horror VII, satirize political issues.
-The opening segment of Treehouse of Horror XIX featured Homer attempting to vote for Barack Obama but a rigged electronic voting machine instead registers a vote for John McCain.
-Rather than taking sides in the election, Jean says it is "mostly a comment on what many people to believe to be the irregularities in our voting system.[sic]" In Treehouse of Horror XVII, a segment called "The Day the Earth Looked Stupid" ends with Kang and Kodos taking over Springfield as part of a mission called "Operation: Enduring occupation".
-The script originally called for Kodos and Kang to look over the smoking ruins of Springfield and say "This sure is a lot like Iraq will be."
-The Fox network did not have any objection to the line, but it was rejected by some of the writers as too obvious and was cut from broadcast.
+Although gruesome for the most part, some segments, such as "Citizen Kang" in "Treehouse of Horror VII", satirize political issues.
+The opening segment of "Treehouse of Horror XIX" featured Homer attempting to vote for Barack Obama but a rigged electronic voting machine instead registers a vote for John McCain.
+Rather than taking sides in the election, Jean says it is "mostly a comment on what many people believe to be the irregularities in our voting system".
+In "Treehouse of Horror XVII", a segment called "The Day the Earth Looked Stupid" ends with Kang and Kodos taking over Springfield as part of a mission called "Operation: Enduring Occupation".
+The script originally called for Kodos and Kang to look over the smoking ruins of Springfield and say: "This sure is a lot like Iraq will be."
+The Fox network did not have any objection to the line, but it was rejected by some of the writers as too obvious and was cut from the broadcast.
 While cut from the aired version, the line does appear in the "review" version sent to newspapers and magazines.

-The first Treehouse of Horror episode was the first time that an alternate version of the theme that airs over the end credits was used.
+The first Treehouse of Horror episode marked the first time that an alternate version of the theme that airs over the end credits was used.
 Originally, it was intended to use a theremin, but one could not be found that could hit all the necessary notes.
+The closing of "Treehouse of Horror IV" features a version of the theme that is a combination of the instruments used in The Munsters theme song and the harpsichord and clicking from the Addams Family theme song.
 Usually when the producers submit an episode for the Primetime Emmy Award for "Outstanding Individual Achievement in Music Composition for a Series (Dramatic Underscore)", they submit a Treehouse of Horror episode, and to date, seven episodes have been nominated.
-The closing of IV features a version of the theme that is a combination of the instruments used in The Munsters theme song and the harpiscord and clicking from the Addams Family theme song.

 Üter Zörker is so far the only human character introduced in a Treehouse of Horror to make it into canon.
 His debut episode was "Treehouse of Horror IV" in the segment "Terror at 5 1/2 Feet".
 He is an obese German exchange student obsessed with candy and was voiced by Russi Taylor until her death.

 2019's Treehouse of Horror was the 666th episode of the series.
-Jean stated that this was planned ever since the beginning in 1989.
-For the 34th season, two Treehouse of Horror episodes were produced, the first being a single 20-minute parody of Stephen King's novel It entitled Not It.
+For the 34th season of The Simpsons, two Treehouse of Horror episodes were produced; the first episode was "Not It", a parody of the 2017 supernatural horror film It and its 2019 sequel It Chapter Two.